ViktorVojtek/ar_flutter_plugin_2/README.md

 📖 **[Full Deep Memory Cleanup Documentation](DEEP_MEMORY_CLEANUP.md)**
 📖 **[NUKE ALL Complete Documentation](NUKE_ALL_DOCUMENTATION.md)**

+## NEW: iOS Default Lighting and Visibility

+- Default lighting is enabled on iOS to improve visibility of PBR models.
+- For very large/thin models (e.g., pergolas), consider a higher initial scale and a small Y-offset when spawning to avoid “burial” in the floor during the first frame.

+See the pergola example links below for practical values.

 ## NEW: Smart Object Placement System 🎯

 This plugin now includes a **size-based classification system** for optimal object placement and interaction: